-Nemea, located in the northeastern Peloponnese, is a region steeped in history, mythology, and viticulture.
+Located in the northeastern Peloponnese, this region is steeped in history, mythology, and viticulture.
 Known as the “Land of Hercules” and home to some of Greece’s finest wines, Nemea is a destination that combines rich cultural heritage with breathtaking landscapes.

 The region has been known for its wines from ancient times.
-The broader region of Nemea is one of Greece’s largest vinicultural zones, producing the well-known Protected Designation of Origin PDO Nemea wines from the Agiorgitiko grape variety.
-In the wine region of Nemea, the famous black Corinthian raisins also grow, 90% of which are exported to Europe, Canada, and the USA.
+The broader region is one of Greece’s largest vinicultural zones, producing the well-known Protected Designation of Origin PDO Nemea wines from the Agiorgitiko grape variety.
+In the same wine region, the famous black Corinthian raisins also grow, with 90% exported to Europe, Canada, and the USA.

-The star of Nemea’s vineyards is the Agiorgitiko grape, also known as “St. George’s grape.”
-This versatile red grape is believed to have been cultivated in the region for many years, with its name linked to St. George’s Church in the area.
+The star of the vineyards is the Agiorgitiko grape, also known as “St. George’s grape.”
+This versatile red grape is believed to have been cultivated in the region for many years, with its name linked to St. George’s Church.

 - Characteristics: